Helen Morgan (singer): Later years and death

 Morgan starred in a radio program, Broadway Melodies, on CBS.
 The show, which featured light, popular, and semiclassical music, ran from September 24, 1933, to April 22, 1934.
 A later version, retitled Broadway Varieties and without Morgan, ran from May 2, 1934, to July 30, 1937.
 Morgan's last film appearance was in the 1936 version of Show Boat.

 In the late 1930s, Morgan was booked for a show at Chicago's Loop Theater.
 She also spent time at her farm in High Falls, New York.
 Alcoholism plagued her, and she was hospitalized in late 1940, after playing Julie La Verne one last time in a 1940 Los Angeles stage revival of Show Boat.
 She made something of a comeback in 1941, thanks to her manager, Lloyd Johnston.
 However, the years of alcohol abuse had taken their toll.
-She collapsed onstage during a performance of George White's Scandals of 1942 and died in Chicago of cirrhosis of the liver on October 9, 1941.
+She collapsed onstage during a performance of George White's Scandals of 1942 and died in Chicago of cirrhosis on October 8, 1941.
 She was buried at Holy Sepulchre Cemetery in Alsip, Illinois.